nlnzcollservices/bulk_item_ingester/README.md

 title_lookup - G:\Fileplan\Bib_Services\Non-Clio_formats\Acquisitions Team\bulk item ingest\titles_reference.xlsx
 template - G:\Fileplan\Bib_Services\Non-Clio_formats\Acquisitions Team\bulk item ingest\input_template.xlsx

+secrets = c:\sources\secrets

+This is a special file - its so we can share code without exposing each others API keys internally, or publically.

+The file can live anywhere - its just a text file.

+Make sure to add the following 3 lines, replacing the my_api_key string with your valid ALMA api keys:

+[configuration]
+PRODUCTION = my_production_key_key
+SANDBOX = my_sandbox_api_key

 ### 1. Library practitioner

 This is where the real work happens.